ToolCity/FastReport/readme.md

 - Get a complete score report and alerts on email and slack by just calling a single endpoint.
 - Detect what changes are causing the performance drops by adding the tool to your CI/CD workflows.
 - Easy to use Web UI for querying config and triggering tests.
-- Open source, reliable and ready to self host. 🚀
+- Open source, reliable, scalable, ready to self host. 🚀

 ## Sample alerts